Hands-on Gear Review

 Best Uses: Hiking, backpacking, day hiking

-The Keen Targhee, in our opinion, is the big brother to the nimble, lightweight, and delicate Keen Ambler.
+This is the our Best Buy winner because it scored very high and costs much .
 With a bit more stiffness, a taller cut, a roomier toe box, and a wider fit, the Targhee may resemble the Ambler, but with just more.
 The Targhee boasts some features that are very unique to Keen’s brand, such as the wrap-around toe box, the unique folding point above the toes, and a very wide based lacing system that allows for a lot of adjustability in the tightness.

 We unfortunately had a few fit issues with this shoe, so be sure to buy from a retailer with a great return policy, or get to your local outfitter and make sure it works for your foot.
 Here at OutdoorGearLab, we can only give you the facts to help make decisions, but you are the only one who can get an idea for fit.
 This should be the rule of thumb for all shoes, as quality control and unique fit patterns can be an issue with every shoe, and every foot.